josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 The posts API is functional, but it can be improved in several ways.

 For starters, we'll definitely want to put the code we just wrote into a `try`/`catch` block that returns the proper status code when things go wrong.

-This function also does a lot, and could be refactored a bit.
-(Sorting the dates, for example, could probably be extracted to its own utility function.
-So could the string manipulation.)
+Some refactoring might also be in order.

 We'll also probably want to add some other extra features to this API route eventually.
 We might want pagination features, for example, since depending on the number of posts, returning _all_ of them might get prohibitively time-intensive.

 Another possible future enhancement would be adding the post's content to the returned JSON, which we don't do currently.
-The "resolver" function offers a `default.render.html` method for that, if you so choose.
+The "resolver" function offers a `default.render` method for that, if you so choose.

 Finally, you could build in some post filtering, but it might be better to build out a dynamic endpoint for that.
 The [SvelteKit docs section on Rest parameters](https://kit.svelte.dev/docs#routing-advanced-rest-parameters) is worth a look as far as that goes.

-Anyway, we'll worry about all that later (if at all).
-For now, it's working great, and we can use our new endpoint to finish our blog index page!

 ### Customize the error page